 Health Insurance Marketplace

-You can search for health plans online and apply for coverage.
-Your application will show you if you qualify for any savings on premiums or medical costs based on your income, including whether you’re eligible for Medicaid.
+You can search and apply for health plans online.
+Your application will show you if you qualify for savings on premiums or medical costs based on your income, including whether you’re eligible for Medicaid.

 A marketplace plan could be an affordable way to get health coverage between jobs.
 You can cancel a marketplace plan without penalties, including if you start getting benefits from a new job.